wallacewangchao/flow_matching_expressions/README.md

 🔬 **This repo contains** \
 * A websocket server for collecting data in VR and real-time reasoning.
 * Training emotional expression via FM
-* An .apk which can be installed on Meta QuestPro for collecting data and observing inference result can be download here: https://drive.google.com/drive/folders/1XDhvuSp9l3wu2Fq6JijWiwktJn3MOONX?usp=sharing
+* An .apk which can be installed on Meta QuestPro for collecting data and observing inference result, please download here: https://drive.google.com/drive/folders/1XDhvuSp9l3wu2Fq6JijWiwktJn3MOONX?usp=sharing

 📝 **Acknowledgements**
 * The model structure implementation is modified from Cheng Chi's [diffusion_policy](https://github.com/real-stanford/diffusion_policy) repo.
 The code is under external/diffusion_policy (MIT license).
 Some code that we modified is located under external/models.